Hotels close.

 Capri Town · Founded 1947

-Positano · Family-run since 1969
+Positano · Family-run since the late 1960s

 Vibrant, unmistakably local, the kind of beach-resort wear that's been dressing Amalfi's regulars for half a century.
 Cotton, linen, embroidered kaftans, the kind of pieces that look like a costume in New York and exactly right on a Praiano terrace.
 Open daily; mob it before lunch or you'll wait.